 The best foods to choose for the Anti Atherosclerosis Diet considered on this page are:

-I guess you've heard the following truth several times: Eating plenty of fruits and vegetables is the best way to reduce your risk of cardiovascular disease and atherosclerotic build-up in your arteries.
+I guess you've heard the following truth several times: Eating fruits and vegetables is good for your heart.
+Well, this is certainly true if you want to reduce your risk of cardiovascular disease and atherosclerotic build-up in your arteries.
 They can also reduce the intestinal absorption of cholesterol and lower blood pressure.

 What's the magic in fruits and vegetables?
 No one really knows.
 Sure, they're full of vitamins, minerals, fibre and antioxidants, but we don't know exactly which ones are most helpful.